 If you were looking for an example of how O-Snap works here, I’m sorry.
 Soon.
 I promise.
 All I have so far is my “pretend painting” video to show what I’ve accomplished so far.
 One day soon I’ll get the scene set and my head turned off to the filming.
 I just hope the painting turns out well, too.

-[Here is the O-Snap video I finally recorded.]
+[Here is the Post on the O-Snap video I finally recorded.]

 I’d love it if you would give me your opinions about filming artists at work in the comment form below.
 It would be pretty helpful at this point, and I’d really appreciate your thoughts and tips.